-If you're boating in one of 17 North Texas counties - including Collin, Fannin, Kaufman and Rockwall - there are some new rules.
+If you're boating in one of 17 North Texas counties - including Collin, Fannin, Kaufman and Rockwall - there are some new rules on the way.

-Texas Parks and Wildlife Department regulations aimed at halting the spread of invasive zebra mussels mean that you must drain and dry your boat and other equipment before leaving the lake.
+The Texas Parks and Wildlife Department regulations are aimed at halting the spread of invasive zebra mussels.
+Boaters must drain and dry vehicles and other equipment before leaving the lake.
 KETR spoke with a TPWD staffer, Ken Kurzawski, about the new guidelines.

 Lake Fork, which sits about 90 miles east of Dallas, will play an increasing role in meeting the water needs of the city and its thirsty, rapidly growing suburbs.